Neod0Matrix/pixiv-crawler/README.md

 If you frequently use the crawler to request resources from the server, then after some time the server may throw you 10060 error, just wait for a second and ok

+Pixiv website will often change the image URL, please use the lastest results from javascript console